Diglossia: Etymology

 The Arabist William Marçais used the term in 1930 to describe the linguistic situation in Arabic-speaking countries.
-The sociolinguist Charles A. Ferguson introduced the English equivalent diglossia in 1959 in the title of an article.
+The sociolinguist Charles A. Ferguson, building on his research regarding Moroccan Arabic and Bengali, introduced the English equivalent diglossia in 1959 in the title of an article.
 His conceptualization of diglossia describes a society with more than one prevalent language or the high variety, which pertains to the language used in literature, newspapers, and other social institutions.
-The article has been cited over 4,000 times.
+The article has been cited over 9,000 times.
 The term is particularly embraced among sociolinguists and a number of these proposed different interpretations or varieties of the concept.

 Language registers and types of diglossia

 In his 1959 article, Charles A. Ferguson defines diglossia as follows:

 Here, diglossia is seen as a kind of bilingualism in a society in which one of the languages has high prestige (henceforth referred to as "H"), and another of the languages has low prestige ("L").
 In Ferguson's definition, the high and low variants are always closely related.